stakewise/v3-operator/README.md

 ### Step 4.
 Generate hot wallet

-The hot wallet is used by the to submit validator registration transaction.
+The hot wallet is used to submit validator registration transaction.
 You must send some ETH (DAI for Gnosis) to the wallet for the gas expenses.
 The validator registration costs around 0.01 ETH with 30 Gwei gas price.
+You must keep an eye on your wallet balance, otherwise validators will stop registering.

 You can use any of the tools available for generating the hot wallet.
 For example,